pot-app/pot-desktop/README.md

 Pot provides two ways to call it from outside, you can also call it through other software you like

+> Both ways require the pot to keep running in the background.

 1. Call the pot via the command line

 ```bash